learning-zone/spring-boot-basics/README.md

 1. Soft Reference
 1. Phantom Reference

-* **Strong Reference**: This is the default type/class of Reference Object.
+**1. Strong Reference**: This is the default type/class of Reference Object.
 Any object which has an active strong reference are not eligible for garbage collection.
 The object is garbage collected only when the variable which was strongly referenced points to null.
 ```java
 StrongReferenceClass obj = new StrongReferenceClass();
 ```
 Here `obj` object is strong reference to newly created instance of MyClass, currently obj is active object so can't be garbage collected.

-* **Weak Reference**: A weakly referenced object is cleared by the Garbage Collector when it’s weakly reachable.
+**2. Weak Reference**: A weakly referenced object is cleared by the Garbage Collector when it’s weakly reachable.
 Weak reachability means that an object has neither strong nor soft references pointing to it.
 The object can be reached only by traversing a weak reference.
 To create such references `java.lang.ref.WeakReference` class is used.
 ```java
 /**